 - Time to reach $10,000: 18 months

 Online Challenge #2: ElkY Sets SnG World Record

 In 2009, France's Bertrand "ElkY" Grospellier went after a world sit-and-go record during the EPT Grand Final in Monte Carlo.
-The goal: To play as many SnGs as possible within 60 minutes while remaining profitable.
+The goal: Play the max SnGs in 60 minutes and remain profitable.

-- The Mission: Play Maximum Number of SnGs, Make a Profit
+- Mission: Play Maximum Number of SnGs & Make a Profit

 - Date: April 28th, 2009